zhekovdobri/Application_Form/README.md

 * _HTML_
 * _CSS_
+* _JavaScript_

 <br />

 ## Description
-The homepage is the page that often gets the most attention from design teams and customer side.
-It creates the first impression and gets the most views.
-A lot of time and effort is spent on perfecting both its visual design and content &ndash; much more than for any other page on the website.
-Alexandragloss business homepage is a part of Alexandragloss Brand which I created in the early of 2016.
-It has a modern and astonishing view.
+This project is a compilation of another projects.
+I decided to gather here five of my small projects in one place.
+The entire project can be regroup or used whole in another project.
+All parts and elements have a transparent background.
+The background showing the endless office corridor with a glass transparency.
 In order to put in the light and to promote the design and visual part of my project at first I used some dummy text as a placeholder.
 It helps people to focus on the actual layout and color styling of my desgn work.
-The homepage goal is to increase user traffic to the web pages that enable them to buy the product.
-"Alexandragloss_Homepage_Business" goal is to help other developers and designers in a way to improve their fashion projects and give them more ideas - how it can be done.
-My goal as а webdeveloper and designer is to create and "paint" this homepage so as to make all this possible.
+The project consists of the following smaller projects:

+* Alarm application,
+* Contact form,
+* Table,
+* Calculator,
+* Footer contact form.

 NB!: Content some dummy "Lorem Ipsum" text.